 My mother had struggled with high blood pressure and heart disease for a long time before succumbing to a stroke.
 This was a sad and sobering time for me.
 It forced me to look at health and lifestyle through new lenses.
-As a home economics teacher, I knew about proper nutrition.
-I began to pay more attention to what I fed my family.
+As a home economics teacher, I knew about proper nutrition and so I began to pay more attention to what I fed my family.

 I never knew if my mother was diabetic, but years later, after I’d migrated to the US and became an occupational therapist, I discovered, during a routine screening at work, I had prediabetes.
-I had slacked a bit on my diet and physical activity, and I immediately began working on these areas again.
+This jolted me out of my complacency—I had slacked off a bit on my diet and physical activity— and I immediately began working on these areas again.
 I am happy to say that I brought that prediabetes under control.